Presidents of the United States on U.S. postage stamps: George Washington

 George Washington (February 22, 1732 – December 14, 1799) was the first president of the United States, serving from 1789 to 1797, and before this, served as the commander of the Continental Army in the American Revolutionary War from 1775 to 1783.
-The Electoral College elected Washington unanimously in 1789, and again in the 1792 election; To this day George Washington remains the only American president to have received 100 percent of the electoral votes.
+The Electoral College elected Washington unanimously in 1789, and again in the 1792 election.
+George Washington has remained the only American president to have received 100 percent of the electoral votes.
 Washington took his oath of office while standing on the balcony of Federal Hall on Wall Street in New York City.

 The chronology of presidents on U.S. postage begins with George Washington.
 Near the end of Washington's second term as president, Martha Washington commissioned the well-known portrait artist Gilbert Stuart to paint both her portrait and the president's.
 Stuart was known for the length of time it took him to complete a painting, and consequently neither the president nor his wife ever saw the finished paintings.
 The two portraits remained unfinished and tacked to a door in Stuart's Boston studio until his death in 1828.
 In 1860, artist Rembrandt Peale finished Stuart's work, filling in where this artist had left off.
 Stuart's portrait of Washington became the model image for a good number of postage issues of the 19th and 20th centuries.

 George Washington remains the central figure found on U.S. postage.
 The first president appears on the face of U.S. postage more than any other president.
 The engraved images of Washington found on the early issues set the precedent that all U.S. postage issues would follow in the following decades.
 Indeed, in virtually every U.S. definitive stamp series offered between 1851 and 1932, Washington appeared on the normal letter-rate value (the only exception being the short-lived 1869 pictorial issue); other presidents, statesmen and famous Americans were confined to the less commonly used denominations.
-Since the first U.S. postage stamp was issued by the U.S. Post Office, there have been more examples of George Washington appearing on U.S. postage than all other American presidents combined, including Thomas Jefferson, Andrew Jackson, Abraham Lincoln and even the frequently honored Benjamin Franklin (who was not president).
+Since the first U.S. postage stamp was issued by the U.S. Post Office, more examples of George Washington have appeared on U.S. postage than for all other American presidents combined, including Thomas Jefferson, Andrew Jackson, Abraham Lincoln, and even the frequently honored Benjamin Franklin (who was not president).

 Examples of all the various Washington stamps are too numerous to include in this section, as many of the issues are very similar with only differences in color and denomination, such as the Washington–Franklin issues.
 Featured below are the issues that are unique in their designs and the most definitive.